 Our customers include many of the world's largest banks, broker-dealers, investment banks, trading firms, hedge funds, governments, corporations, property owners, real estate developers and investment firms.
-We have offices in dozens of major markets, including New York and London, as well as in Atlanta, Beijing, Boston, Charlotte, Chicago, Copenhagen, Dallas, Denver, Dubai, Hong Kong, Houston, Istanbul, Johannesburg, Los Angeles, Mexico City, Miami, Moscow, Nyon, Paris, Philadelphia, Rio de Janeiro, São Paulo, Seoul, Singapore, Sydney, Tokyo, Toronto, Washington, D.C. and Zurich.
+We have offices in dozens of major markets, including New York and London, as well as in Atlanta, Beijing, Boston, Charlotte, Chicago, Copenhagen, Dallas, Denver, Dubai, Hong Kong, Houston, Istanbul, Johannesburg, Los Angeles, Mexico City, Miami, Moscow, Nyon, Paris, Philadelphia, Rio de Janeiro, San Francisco, Santa Clara, São Paulo, Seoul, Singapore, Sydney, Tokyo, Toronto, Washington, D.C. and Zurich.

 We remain confident in our future growth prospects as we continue to increase the scale and depth of our real estate platform and continue to seek market driven opportunities to expand our business in numerous financial asset classes.
-NGKF showed solid growth during the quarter ended June 30, 2014 by continuing to build the NGKF brand by accretively acquiring businesses and hiring talent around the country.
+NGKF showed solid growth during the quarter ended September 30, 2014 by continuing to build the NGKF brand by accretively acquiring businesses and hiring talent around the country.

-In our Real Estate Services business, on January 21, 2014, we announced our agreement to acquire Cornish & Carey Commercial, which is expected to close in August 2014.
-By adding the leading commercial real estate services company in the Bay Area and Silicon Valley, we will greatly broaden the scope and depth of services we can provide to clients in Northern California and across the U.S. In our Financial Services business, in May 2014 we acquired Remate Lince, a leading Mexican inter-dealer broker focusing on interest rate derivatives and fixed income, and in February 2014 we purchased the assets of HEAT Energy Group, which specializes in East Coast U.S. power brokerage.
+In our Real Estate Services business, we acquired Cornish & Carey Commercial ("Cornish & Carey" or "Cornish") on August 13, 2014.
+By adding the leading commercial real estate services company in the Bay Area and Silicon Valley, we have greatly broadened the scope and depth of services we can provide to clients in Northern California and across the U.S. In our Financial Services business, in May 2014 we acquired Remate Lince, a leading Mexican inter-dealer broker focusing on interest rate derivatives and fixed income, and in February 2014 we purchased the assets of HEAT Energy Group, which specializes in East Coast U.S. power brokerage.
 We also continued to make key hires around the world.
 We expect these additions to increase our earnings per share going forward.
 These investments underscore BGC's ongoing commitment to make accretive acquisitions and profitably hire.

-As of June 30, 2014, our cash position, which we define as cash and cash equivalents, marketable securities and unencumbered securities owned was approximately \$644.2 million, the majority of which we are free to deploy to increase stockholder and bondholder value.
-We also expect to receive approximately \$600 million in NASDAQ OMX stock.
-This gives us over a billion dollars of firepower to grow our profits.
-We expect to use these funds to increase shareholder value by making accretive acquisitions across Real Estate and Financial Services, repay debt, repurchase common shares and units, and maintain our regular common dividend for the foreseeable future.
+As of September 30, 2014, our liquidity, which we define as cash and cash equivalents, marketable securities and securities owned was approximately \$624.7 million, the majority of which we are free to deploy to increase stockholder and bondholder value.
+We also expect to receive over \$500 million in NASDAQ OMX stock.
+This gives us over a billion dollars of dry powder to grow our profits.
+We expect to use these funds to make accretive acquisitions across Real Estate and Financial Services, repay debt, repurchase common shares and units, and maintain our regular common dividend for the foreseeable future.